 Music as an intervention

-In this review music was either supportive of another rehabilitation technique (Ben-Pazi et al., 2018; Jeba & Joshi, 2016; Kvam, 1997; Scartelli, 1982) or a stand-alone treatment (Puggina & da Silva, 2015; Wong et al., 2018).
-Treatment effects were of greater magnitude for the latter (SMD 0.91; 1.13) compared to executed as supportive treatment (SMD 0.78; 0.14).
+In this review music was either used as supporting another rehabilitation technique (Ben-Pazi et al., 2018; Jeba & Joshi, 2016; Kvam, 1997; Scartelli, 1982) or a stand-alone treatment (Puggina & da Silva, 2015; Wong et al., 2018).
+Treatment effects were of greater magnitude for the latter (SMD 0.91; 1.13) compared to those in which music was used to supporte the treatments (SMD 0.78; 0.14).
 Except for Ben-Pazi et al, who found the greatest effects (SMD 1.86) comparing gamma stimulation to only music suggesting the importance of specific frequency ranges.
 However, the general tendency of the results are not so surprising, since treatment effects in music as a supportive therapy are probably generated by the primary therapy.
 Therefore differences in treatment effect between both groups will be smaller as to comparing treatment effects which are solely generated by music.
 During these type of listening sessions the focus on the music is much higher than during exercises.
 The main focus of the patient during conventional therapy is accurate execution of the performed task which might result in decreased attention being directed to the music.
 On the other hand, if the patient is actively listening to the music, they are executing a dual-task.
 Deficits in divided attention and dual-tasks have been widely reported in neurologically impaired patients (Mathias & Wheaton, 2007; Yang, Chen, Lee, Cheng, & Wang, 2007; Yogev et al., 2005).
 It might be that, although it is important to train dual-tasks, decreased treatment effects were a result of divided attention in comparison to the single-task where patients only had to focus on the music.
 Although divided attention between motor task and music generates smaller treatment effects, they are still present.
 Clinically, this would suggest that MLI can be used either as background music during rehabilitation (dual-task) or during rest (single-task) to induce muscle relaxation.

 Characteristics of music